In this post, we will show you the difference between hack and virus.

 Origin And History Of Computer Viruses

-Computer virus originated with earlier hackers who were having fun, causing mischief and was never intended to cause serious harm to computers.
+Computer viruses originated with earlier hackers who were having fun, causing mischief, and were never intended to cause serious harm to computers.

-Viruses are self-replicating programs that are spread from one computer to the other through means including email links and malicious downloads available online and physical transfers through corrupted removal storage devices.
+Viruses are self-replicating programs spread from one computer to the other through email links and malicious downloads available online and physical transfers through corrupted removal storage devices.
 Viruses have caused damages worth billions of dollars since the first one was created.

-One of the earliest known viruses is the creeper system, which was an experimental virus designed to be self-replicating.
+One of the earliest known viruses is the creeper system, an experimental virus designed to be self-replicating.
 The virus filled up the computer’s storage device until the computer can no longer operate.

 Hack Vs Virus – Difference Between Hack And Virus